Cauliflower Gnocchi

 For Frying:

 - Olive oil – Or another oil you like to use for cooking.
-Vegan butter would also work.
+Vegan butter also works.

-- Dried rosemary – You can use fresh rosemary if you’d like.
+- Dried rosemary – You can use fresh rosemary, too, if you’d like.
+Thyme also goes nicely with this gnocchi recipe.

 - Prepare the cauliflower.
 Break the cauliflower into florets and steam it until it’s tender.